Cold Weather Backpacking – Tips for a Successful Trip

 Be Honest with your Abilities and Preferences

 Before you head out, you need to be 100% honest with yourself about your abilities.
-Everything needs to be planned around what you CAN do and not what you WANT to do.
+Everything needs to be planned around what you CAN do, not what you WANT to do.

 This means planning shorter mileage during the day, setting up camp earlier than usual, and hitting the trail quickly in the morning.